Zoom OAuth Setup

 2. Create the OAuth App in Recall

-To create the Zoom OAuth App in Recall, send a POST request to the Create Zoom OAuth App endpoint.
+You can alternatively create the Zoom OAuth App in Recall by using the Create Zoom OAuth App endpoint.

 The body should include: